FY2022

 kotocolle

-Based on the name idea devised by the Kyoto Student Public Relations Department members at the workshop, the decision was made by a vote of the members.
+Based on the idea of the name devised by the Kyoto Student Public Relations Club at the workshop, it was decided by a vote of the club members.

-The name is an abbreviation of "College in the Ancient Capital" and expresses the uniqueness of Kyoto and the school, while making it easy for junior high and high school students to remember and become familiar.
+It is an abbreviation for “College in the Ancient Capital,” and while expressing the uniqueness of Kyoto and the school, we chose a name that is easy for junior high and high school students to remember and is familiar with.

 kotocolle

-The vertical and horizontal lines represent the paths that various students are walking, and express that by interacting with them in various ways, one circle = community and connect.
+The vertical and horizontal lines represent the paths that various students are walking, and when those students intersect in various ways, they become one circle = community and connect.

 Check out SNS!

 The Kyoto Student Public Relations Department also disseminates information on SNS!
-We provide behind-the-scenes stories of interviews, daily activity reports, and the latest information.
-Please also follow up with the PR staff Karen Koto!
+We provide behind-the-scenes stories, daily activity reports, and the latest information.
+Please follow the PR staff Karen Koto!

 <Twitter> https://twitter.com/gakusei_kyoto